cisco-en-programmability/terraform-provider-dnacenter/docs/resources/resource_dna_site.md

 page_title: "dna_site Resource - terraform-provider-dnacenter"
 subcategory: "Sites"
 description: |-
-  The dna_site resource allows you to configure a DNACenter site.
+  The dna_site resource allows you to configure a Cisco DNA Center site.
 ---

 # Resource dna_site

-The dna_site resource allows you to configure a DNACenter site.
+The dna_site resource allows you to configure a Cisco DNA Center site.

 ## Example Usage